Get Confidential Help 24/7

-Chronic drug use (of any addictive drug, prescription and street) can lead to addiction.
-Consequences of short- and long-term drug use depend on the type of drug consumed, yet all are concerning for the damage they can cause teens, especially during their developmental years.
+Chronic drug use (of any addictive drug, prescription, and street) can lead to addiction.
+Consequences of short- and long-term drug use depend on the type of drug consumed, yet all are concerned about the damage they can cause teens, especially during their developmental years.
 Addiction to methamphetamine, for example, can occur very quickly, sometimes after first use.
 Research shows that regular meth use can lead to molecular and chemical changes in the brain that may persist for a long time.
-Changes to the teen body from chronic meth use include violent behavior, mood swings, anxiety, confusion, psychoses, severe dental problems, cognitive problems (thinking, memory and emotion).
+Changes to the teen body from chronic meth use include violent behavior, mood swings, anxiety, confusion, psychoses, severe dental problems, cognitive problems (thinking, memory, and emotion).

 ADDICTION TREATMENT FOR TEENS

 Treatment for addicted teens must address the whole person, not simply focus on his or her addiction.
 As such, and like effective approaches for adult addiction treatment, teen treatment must support his or her ongoing life needs, including medical, psychological, social well-being, school, transportation, legal and others.
 Unlike adult addiction treatment, medication-assisted therapies are rarely used in the treatment of teen alcohol use disorder.
 The Food and Drug Administration (FDA) does not recommend the use of Subutex or Suboxone for treatment of pediatric patients, and the safety and effectiveness of this drug for treating opioid addiction in teens below the age of 16 have not been established.
 Also, no current FDA-approved medications exist for the treatment of cannabis, cocaine or methamphetamine addiction (for adults or adolescents).